mwgribben/abc-of-chairmanship/8_voting.markdown

 ### Recounts

-Finally, if voting (whether conducted by show of hands or by ballot) is close, members have the right to deman a recount and the chair should always accede to this unless it is clear that the request is frivolous.
+Finally, if voting (whether conducted by show of hands or by ballot) is close, members have the right to demand a recount and the chair should always accede to this unless it is clear that the request is frivolous.